-The Company's Board of Directors authorized payment of a Special Dividend to shareholders of \$2.65 per common share.
-The dividend was payable on January 12, 2021 to shareholders of record on December 28, 2020.
+The Company's Board of Directors have authorized payment of a quarterly dividend to shareholders of \$0.17 per common share.
+The dividend will be paid on March 1, 2022 to shareholders of record on February 15, 2022.

-10 DIRECTORS AND OFFICERS
+10. DIRECTORS AND OFFICERS